 But never mind all that.
 What are we, really?
 Death-defying glory-seekers, that’s what — and we simply will not slow down.
 The more fuel sources and other types of structured energy we funnel into our endeavors (but please, please, for the love of all that’s holy, let’s latch onto something other than fossil fuels, something that doesn’t generate poison by the barrelful), the more monumental and gloriously massive the crystallized membrane of our accomplishments.
 And yet, though awe-inspiring they may be, Ozymandias, they will almost certainly be more flawed… more brittle… unbalanced.

 But let’s keep going!
 Let’s keep at it!
 Because this is how we were made.
 This is who we are.

-….Eh.
-It’s what I was thinking.
+….
+Uh-huh.
+What a journey this has been this morning.
+But that’s what I was thinking.
 I’ll go make a nice cup of tea now.